igorbenic/simple-sponsorships/readme.txt

 8. Payment Settings.

 == Changelog ==

+= 1.6.1 - 2020-05-06 =
+* Fix: Adding new package shown an error due to an incorrect name in column.

 = 1.6.0 - 2020-04-30 =
 * New: Account - Sponsored Content.
 Sponsors can see what content they have sponsored.
 This way they can see all episodes/articles that they have sponsored.